The Palladian Style in Country Architecture

 The facade of the White House.

-The Palladian principles used in the construction of the White House building in Washington, D.C. (by James Hoban) established the significance of this style for architects around the world.
+The Palladian principles used in the construction of the White House in Washington, D.C. (by James Hoban) established the importance of this style for architects around the world.

 Monticello façade

-The Monticello, the residence of Thomas Jefferson, the eminent American statesman and public figure, the third president of the United States, was designed by him in the Palladian style.
+Monticello, the residence of Thomas Jefferson — the eminent American statesman and the third president of the United States — was designed by him in the Palladian style.

 Villa Cornaro Villa Cornaro